Explore Pukenui Forest and Western Hills: Scenic Nature Trails in Whangārei

 Cultural and Historic Significance

-• Kauika Pa: A vital location that highlights Māori traditions.
+• Kauika Pa: A significant site showcasing Māori traditions.

 Historical and Cultural Significance